GarwelGarwel/SpaceAge/README.md

 - tech nodes discoveries
 - changes of SOI

+You can find (filter) specific events by using the search box in the bottom (only available in the KSC scene).
+Use quotation marks to looks for phrases.

-You can find (filter) specific events and manually add your own events (like *"Construction of Space Station Alpha has begun."*).
+You can also manually add your own events (like *"Construction of Space Station Alpha has begun."*) by entering its description and clicking `Add`.
 In addition, you can export the Chronicle into a file, located at *<your KSP install>/GameData/SpaceAge/PluginData/SpaceAge*.

 **Ship Log**